hpi-swa-teaching/Algernon-Launcher/README.md

 >Algernon is a productivity tool for Squeak programmers; your personal assistant for Squeak.
 Algernon aims to make programming in Squeak faster and more keyboard centric.
 It provides lightning quick access to any class, method, morph, or global variable, and even gives you a quick way to evaluate Smalltalk expressions.

 To use algernon you have to create a new instance.
-Just execute the following in your Workspace:
+Just execute the following in your workspace:

 ```smalltalk
 Algernon open.